ccoolbaugh/FloWave.US/README.md

 * Other details about the FloWave.US setup (e.g. operating system, version of Matlab, ultrasound hardware).

 ## Contributing
 We also encourage community members to contribute to this project.
-Please read the [contributing guidelines](https://github.com/ccoolbaugh/FloWave.US/blob/master/CONTRIBUTING.md "Contributing") to learn more.
+Please read the [contributing guidelines](https://github.com/ccoolbaugh/FloWave.US/blob/master/CONTRIBUTING.md "Contributing") to learn more about how you can help.

+Please be aware that we support a positive social environment for the FloWave.US community.
+As such, community members are expected to adhere to the project's [code of conduct](https://github.com/ccoolbaugh/FloWave.US/blob/master/CODE_OF_CONDUCT.md "Code of Conduct") to facilitate constructive, collaborative behavior.

 ## License
 * *FloWave.US* is licensed under the MIT [license](https://github.com/ccoolbaugh/FloWave.US/blob/master/LICENSE "License").